 Advent Research Materials are a leading supplier of Platinum (Pt) in multiple forms including Platinum foil, Platinum wire, insulated wire, Platinum sheet and woven mesh/gauze.
+You can buy our high purity Platinum online, with a purity of up to 99.999%.

 The chemical element platinum is one of the most commonly known – not just in the world of science, but in the world of the consumer.
 This dense and ductile material has many properties that appeal to different audiences, whether it be cast into an engagement ring or used on the operating table.